dkrgn/bolk/README.md

 1. It receives the data from Bolk database and provides the overview of the list of orders
 > **Note:**
 > Unfortunately, Bolk couldn't provide us the access to their database, so for the prototype it was decided to use local database
-2. According to the role (Employee/Admin), the interface would different options to work with data, let's consider depending on a role:
+2. According to the role (Employee/Admin), the interface would have different options to work with data, let's consider depending on a role:
 3. **_Employee_**: this role is dedicated for a warehouse employee, who's primary task is to measure the pallets (length, width, height, etc.), and then save this data to the database.
 For this purpose we've created a form, where the employee can easily provide all the necessary data for each unit per order, and then simply submit the data.
 No other action is provided.
 4. **_Admin_**: this role is dedicated strictly to the management of a warehouse.
 Admin role is granted the same actions as employee, but admin can also edit the order, edit the saved units of order, delete order, delete units, register new employees.
 > **Note:**